Chris-Tan/stackmob-javascript-examples/stackmob-nodejs/README.md

 To run:

-1. Add your Key

-    Open `./start-oauth2-example.js`
+1. Open `./start-oauth2-example.js`

-    Add your public key
+    Add your public key.
+Find it in your <a href="https://dashboard.stackmob.com/settings" target="_blank">App Settings</a>

-2. Run this from the terminal.
+2. Go to the `./stackmob-javascript-examples/stackmob-nodejs/` folder and run this from the terminal.

 	```
 	$  node nodeexample.js
 	```

+    Your server is now running.

 3. Visit <a href="http://127.0.0.1:1337/" target="_blank">http://127.0.0.1:1337/</a>